Inertia-Lighting/terms-of-service/README.md

 By using our Products, You agree to comply with these Terms of Service.

+For the sake of simplicity, this document can also be referred to as "End User License Agreement".

 ## 1. Customer Account

 **1.1** You must be of (or above) the minimum age permitted by both Roblox and Discord to use our Products.